nfelnlp/toolboxd/README.md

 - `-r [rating]` : The minimum rating down to which value you want the resulting list to go.
 By default, this is `3.75`.
 - `-w y` : Only consider movies you already logged.
 - `-w n` : Filter movies you already logged.
+- `-target [username]` : Set target user other than default (yourself probably).
+- `-keep_own` : Keep your own rating for averaging.
+When this flag is not set, your rating is not part of the network rating calculation.
+- `-list [path/to/list]` : Filter by cloned or created list.
+You can also pass a URL, then this list will be cloned (see below for further instructions about cloning lists).
+- `-ignore_net` : Consider all movies (not only those known to your network).
+This disables nrating and nlogs columns.
-- `-mode [std/bayesian]` : Choose mode of rating value calculation. `std` is the naive way where the sum of rating values is divided by the number of ratings.
+- `-mode [std | bayesian]` : Choose mode of rating value calculation. `std` is the naive way where the sum of rating values is divided by the number of ratings.
 By default, this is `bayesian` where movies with few logs get punished.
 - `-b [weight]` : Choose weighting for bayesian averaging.
 The default is the number of users in your network divided by 100.
 This has no effect when `mode` is set to `std`.
-- `-o [csv/net]` : Without the `-o` flag, the list is simply printed to your terminal in full. `csv` saves the list to a file with the columns mentioned above.
+- `-o [csv | net]` : Without the `-o` flag, the list is simply printed to your terminal in full. `csv` saves the list to a file with the columns mentioned above.
 See below for `net`.
 - `-d [date]` : Date up to when ratings should be considered.
 This is useful for producing rankings from previous updates.
+- `-usub [user1 user2 ...]` : Collect logs only from a subset of users.

 ## Download metadata and enable filters